 - How many orders do you predict you’ll be shipping next month?
 Next year?

 The number of products you sell and your monthly order volume play a big role in finding a fulfillment solution that works for you.
-If you’re new to the world of ecommerce, your fulfillment strategy is likely to look very different from, say, Walmart Marketplace or Target.
+If you’re new to the world of ecommerce, your fulfillment strategy is likely to look very different from a giant retailer like Woolies.

 Low order volume may make it more cost-effective for you to keep fulfillment in-house, as opposed to outsourcing.
 If you sell a limited variety of products and are shipping just a few orders each week, you probably don’t need a full inventory or warehouse management system to keep track of your inventory and operations.